iclr-blogposts/2025/_posts/2025-05-07-steering-llms-behavior.md

 ## Preliminaries

+Behavior steering is a technique of changing the behavior of LLMs when inferencing, such as changing the likes and dislikes of its output, or the degree of relevance to something.
+This method does not require pre-training or fine-tuning.
+It only needs to be adjusted according to the interpretability features of its embedding or attention during inferencing.
+Therefore, it is a promising method for the downstream application of interpretation techniques.

+In this blog, the behavior steering we discuss is by concept, which means that the behavior we want to change is aligned with human ideas, and then we try to extract the corresponding features from LLMs; instead of extracting relevant neural activities from LLM first, and then summarizing what their behaviors are in the eyes of human beings.
+Therefore, when human beings have a single idea, there is a single concept to steer.

 For single behavior steering, we use the pipeline outlined in <d-cite key="Xu2024uncovering"></d-cite>.
 The main difference between using CAV for steering and methods like ActAdd  <d-cite key="turner2023activation"></d-cite> is that the linear classifiers relied upon by CAV can utilize the embedding distribution features of LLMs to the maximum extent, enabling behavior steering at minimal cost of performance damage.

 ### Overview of CAV Perturbation Algorithm